Ziphwy/postcss-retina/README.md

 * Automatically transform your border in retina without change anything.
 * support border-radius and color.
-* it's easy to remove it to use other way such as [lib-flexible](https://github.com/amfe/lib-flexible)
+* it's easy to remove it to use other way such as [lib-flexible](https://github.com/amfe/lib-flexible)

 ## How It Works
 use a **```::before```** element to create a scale border and replace the origin.